wellington/wellington/README.md

 ```

 ### Why?

+Sass makes CSS more awesome, Wellington makes Sass awesomer.
+Wellington extends your Sass to do things not supported in Sass.
+Wellington can manage your web project rather than just your Sass files.
+With Wellington, spriting and asset paths are now available to you directly in your Sass code.
+Check out the [demo](http://codepen.io/drewwells/details/KwggLx/) or see the [examples](#examples).

-Wellington adds file awareness to the sass language.
-It has been written in Go for portability, modularity, and speed.
+Wellington has been written in Go for portability, modularity, and speed.
 There are no dependencies on Ruby.
 The binary includes everything you need to run sprite_sass.
 Sprite_sass uses libsass under the covers for processing the output CSS.

 #### Installation
 Wellington can be installed via brew